Fr0thgar/PhoneListUpdater/README.md

 # PowerShell Script for Updating SharePoint Phone List

+## The Script is setup to install all necessary dependencies, but the Prerequisites instructions are here just in case...

 ## Overview
 This PowerShell script automates the process of updating a SharePoint list (**Telefonliste**) with data from a CSV file.
 It ensures that:
 - The correct version of **PnP.PowerShell** is installed and updated if necessary.